BruceEckel/ConcurrentPython/Chapters/00_Notes.md

 pieces, and "running those pieces separately."
 The what and how of "running separately" is where all the details and complexity lie for the various concurrency strategies.

+- On top of this, a small fraction of problems use some concurrency solutions as a structuring mechanism.
-- Another Idea: Usually the driving force is "not fast enough" but sometimes (ironically) it can be "too complicated."
-Some concurrency solutions simplify the problem enough to make them attractive for other than speed reasons!
+  Usually the driving force is "not fast enough" but sometimes (ironically) it can be "too complicated."
+In general using concurrency when speed is not your problem seems like a code smell.

 The concept of whether something is synchronous refers to when a function finishes vs. when a function returns.
 In the vast majority of Python code these